technomancy/technomancy.us/talks/lisp-microcontroller/outline.md

 * the tighter your feedback loop, the faster you can fix problems
  * when you do this right, you achieve a state of flow
  * dialed in to the problem and the code
- * TODO: more material on the state of flow? faulhauber's talk?
+ * everything else fades away in the background
+ * hyperfocus
 * not only can you tell what's going on, you can call functions directly
 * or redefine functions without restarting
 * on a non-networked chip, this isn't too bad; there's very little state